Campaign: Sanders had heart attack, released from hospital

 He was expected to return to Vermont.

+Democrats know that if they nominate one of the candidates who is 70 or older, it will be hard for them to use 73-year-old President Donald Trump’s age against him.

+Sanders, Biden and 70-year-old Massachusetts Sen. Elizabeth Warren have all pledged to release updated medical records.

-AP Chief Medical Writer Marilynn Marchione in Milwaukee contributed to this report.
+AP Chief Medical Writer Marilynn Marchione in Milwaukee and AP Medical Writer Carla K. Johnson in Seattle contributed to this report.